KSafran/glimpy/README.md

 ## Installation
 `pip install glimpy`

+## Important Notes
+glimpy makes a few important departures from the scikit-learn API

+- Don't Regularize by Default
+- Don't Regularize Intercept by Default not implemented yet

 ## Getting Started
 Here is an example of a poisson GLM to help get you started